Nextflow Pipeline

 To upload the FASTA file to the project, first navigate to the Data section in the left navigation pane.
 In the Data view, drag and drop the FASTA file from your local machine into the indicated section in the browser.
 Once the file upload completes, the file record will show in the Data explorer.
 Ensure that the format of the file is set to "FASTA".

 Now that the input data is uploaded, we can proceed to launch the pipeline.
-Navigate back to the Pipelines view and click the button to Start New Analysis.
+Navigate to the Analyses view and click the button to Start Analysis.
+Next, select your pipeline from the list.
+Alternatively you can start your pipeline from Projects > your_project > Flow > Pipelines > Start new analysis.

 In the Launch Pipeline view, the input form fields are presented along with some required information to create the analysis.